facelessg00n/pythonForensics/README.md

 ### locationExtract.py

-Extracts location data from Cellebrite Excel files and conveerts them to an ESRI freinedly format.
+Extracts location data from Cellebrite Excel files and converts them to an ESRI friendly format.
 Can also look for gaps of more than a specified time.

+### offlineTranslate

+Utilises LibreTranslate for the bulk offline translation of messages